We’re there when you need us.

 When an accident occurs and lives are at risk, the speed of response and ability to swiftly rescue and transport a patient to hospital are vital.

 Our emergency medical aircraft act as mobile intensive care units with a reaction and mobility capacity that enables them to reach inaccessible locations and deliver complex rescues in record time.
-Our EMS operations span Australia, Finland, France, Italy, Norway, Portugal, Spain, Sweden and the United Kingdom and we employ over 1,000 specialist medical professionals in total.
+Our EMS operations span Australia, Canada, Finland, France, Italy, Norway, Portugal, Spain, Sweden and the United Kingdom and we work with over 1,000 specialist medical professionals.
 Along with the flight crew, our medical staff play a crucial role in patient safety; they are able to provide initial care at the site of the accident, provide in-flight medical care and brief the doctors who will provide ongoing treatment once we deliver the patient to hospital.

 Babcock’s fleet of medical helicopters and aircraft travel quickly and safely to attend accidents and provide emergency transport between hospitals.
 We are proud of our role in such a vital service.
 By reducing the response time, we not only save lives, but minimise the long-term effects of injuries.